RedisGears/RedisGears/docs/runtime.md

 ## Python Interpreter
 RedisGears embeds a Python version 3.7.2+ interpreter.

 All functions use that interpreter.
-Each function has its sub-interpreter that isolates its execution context from other functions.
+Each function has its globals dictionary that isolates its execution context from other functions.
 This means each function has its globals, function and class names.

 !!! info "Further reference"
     For more information refer to: